 Tommy John’s season ended on August 22nd when he injured his left shoulder in a fight with the Detroit Tigers’ Dick McAuliffe.
 The Tigers second baseman charged the mound when he thought John was throwing at him.
 McAuliffe jabbed his knee into John’s left shoulder, tearing some of John’s ligaments.

 While John was done for the year, McAuliffe was suspended for five games before returning to a team that would win the ’68 World Series in a classic against the St. Louis Cardinals.
-John finished the season with a 10-5 record and 1.98 ERA.
+John finished the season with a 10-5 record and a 1.98 ERA.

-In 1969, John’s shoulder was healthy but his performance was slightly off.
+In 1969, John’s shoulder was healthy, but his performance was slightly off.
 While still effective, John would not regain the ’68 form that put him in the Mid-Summer Classic in any of his last three campaigns with the Chisox.

 • 1969: 9-11, 3.25 ERA (119 ERA+)